T +1 202 637 6253

 • As a DOJ Trial Attorney for six years, JD led or was actively involved in dozens of in-depth merger, acquisition, and joint venture investigations in a variety of industries, including manufacturing, consumer products, agriculture, defense, aerospace, media, chemicals, and health care.
 He was responsible for virtually all aspects of a merger, acquisition, or joint venture investigation under Section 7 of the Clayton Act.

-• In private practice, JD has guided clients through dozens of merger, acquisition, and joint venture reviews by the DOJ and FTC.
+• In private practice, JD has guided clients through dozens of merger, acquisition, and joint venture reviews by the DOJ, FTC, state attorneys general, and other regulators.

 • JD has significant experience with merger, acquisition, and joint venture litigation.
 For example, he was the DOJ Lead Attorney investigating and challenging the partial acquisition by DFA, the largest agricultural cooperative in the dairy industry, of the Southern Belle dairy and a competing dairy.
 The decision of the Sixth Circuit Court of Appeals is a leading case on partial ownership transactions.